-Behind the closed doors of factory farms, billions of animals are suffering.
+Behind the closed doors of factory farms, billions of animals suffer.
 And these industrial facilities are not just cruel places for the animals raised and killed for human consumption, but also for workers who endure dangerous conditions and grueling hours.

-A powerful, eye-opening new Bloomberg article titled, “America’s Worst Graveyard Shift is Grinding Up Workers,” details the harsh reality that these underpaid workers, many of them immigrants, must endure, as well as the reality of what happens to animals in these facilities.
+A powerful, eye-opening Bloomberg article, “America’s Worst Graveyard Shift is Grinding Up Workers,” details the harsh reality that these underpaid workers, many of them immigrants, must endure, as well as the reality of what happens to animals in these facilities.

 “She worked as a cleaner on the graveyard shift at Tyson Foods Inc.’s cavernous meatpacking plant in Holcomb, Kan.
 Every day up to 6,000 cows clamber off 18-wheelers lined up at the facility, 200 miles west of Wichita.
 They’re watered, then ushered into the kill box, knocked unconscious by a bolt gun, hung upside down with their hearts still pounding, and bled to death by a slash to the jugular.

 “No one knew her real name.
 At work she was Tiffany Sisneros, until her arm got crushed in a conveyor belt…As she tried to brace herself, her left hand got caught in the machine’s roller, which reeled her in past her elbow, twisting and cracking her forearm.”

 Reports are showing that horrifying injuries may be a very common danger in factory farming.
 Earlier this year, the National Employment Law Project, which tracks severe workplace injuries, reported that “the number of incidents reported by the meat and poultry processing industry is startling.”